Environmental history of the United States: Environmental justice

 Environmental justice or eco-justice, is a social movement to address environmental injustice, which occurs when poor or marginalized communities are harmed by hazardous waste, resource extraction, and other land uses from which they do not benefit.

-The movement began in the United States in the 1980s.
-It was heavily influenced by the American civil rights movement and focused on environmental racism within rich countries.
+Research towards environmental justice began in the 1970s when black residents in Houston, Texas discovered the state was permitting a solid-waste facility site in their community.
+Findings from this study showed that locations of minority communities were more likely to receive sites of environmentally harmful infrastructure.
+The movement gained momentum during the 1982 PCB protests in Warren County, North Carolina where black residents and activists resisted a waste facility of 60,000 tons of PCB-contaminated soil.
+While the protestors were unable to stop the soil dumping, they drew attention to environmental racism and the research and activism of those such as Robert Bullard who studied both Houston and Warren County.
+The movement was heavily influenced by the American civil rights movement and focused on environmental racism within rich countries.
 The movement was later expanded to consider gender, international environmental injustice, and inequalities within marginalised groups.
 As the movement achieved some success in rich countries, environmental burdens were shifted to the Global South (as for example through extractivism or the global waste trade).
 The movement for environmental justice has thus become more global, with some of its aims now being articulated by the United Nations.
 The movement overlaps with movements for Indigenous land rights and for the human right to a healthy environment.

 The goal of the environmental justice movement is to achieve agency for marginalised communities in making environmental decisions that affect their lives.
 The global environmental justice movement arises from local environmental conflicts in which environmental defenders frequently confront multi-national corporations in resource extraction or other industries.
 Local outcomes of these conflicts are increasingly influenced by trans-national environmental justice networks.
 Environmental justice scholars have produced a large interdisciplinary body of social science literature that includes contributions to political ecology, environmental law, and theories of sustainability.